 Avoid tech support scam websites by being more careful when browsing the Internet.
 As much as you can, visit trusted websites only.
 Like most tech support scams, you are redirected to offending sites via malvertising (malicious ads).
 These ads are usually found in dubious websites, such as those hosting illegal copies of media and software, crack applications, and malware.

 Use Microsoft Edge when browsing the Internet.
 It blocks known support scam sites using Microsoft SmartScreen.
 Microsoft Edge can also stop pop-up dialogue loops used by these sites.
-It also calls out when a website goes into full screen, giving you a chance to stop the attack.
+It also calls out when a website goes into full screen.

 Jonathan San Jose

 Questions, concerns, or insights on this story?
 Join discussions at the Microsoft Defender ATP community.